apache/arrow/docs/source/format/CDeviceDataInterface.rst

 .. c:member:: ArrowDeviceType device_type

-    The device type that this stream produces data on.
+    *Mandatory.* The device type that this stream produces data on.
 All ``ArrowDeviceArray``s that are produced by this stream should have the same device type as is set here.
 This is a convenience for the consumer to not have to check every array that is retrieved and instead allows